 Learning Korean with romanization is okay if you only want to learn a few Korean words.
 Using romanization to read and understand words in Korean is helpful if you don’t know the Hangul alphabet yet.

 However, we recommend learning the Korean alphabet thoroughly as soon as possible, as it’s more accurate for learning the proper sounds.
-It only takes about 1 hour, and it will help tremendously with the standard Korean pronunciation.
+It only takes about 1 hour, and it will help tremendously with standard Korean pronunciation.
 You won’t be able to get very far in learning Korean using romanization only.

 Just keep in mind that romanized Korean is meant to aid you in your early Korean language learning but will eventually hamper how you study Korean if you become dependent on it.

-Why should people learn romanization?
+Why should people learn romanization of Korean?

 To help people who can’t read Korean (Hangul)